My Favorite Puzzles

 Easy Problem: Guess my Birthday.

 My birthday is in January.
-What is the smallest number of yes/no questions you need to ask to guess the day of my birthday.
+What is the smallest number of yes/no questions you need to ask to determine the day of my birthday.

 Slightly Harder Version: Guess my Birthday

-This time, you must think of all of your questions before I answer them and then ask them in that order.
+This time, you must mentally list all of your questions before I answer them and then ask them in that order.
 How many questions do you need?

-General solution which helps for all the other problems in this section:
+General solution that helps for all the other problems in this section:

 There are two ideas.

-The second idea describes the strategy.
 The first question divides all of the numbers into two groups corresponding to "yes" or to "no" answers.
-The best question would be the one which has these two groups as equal in size as possible.
+The best question would have these two groups as close in size as possible.
 For example: is your number even?
-The following questions should be made in a similar manner.
+The following questions should follow in a similar manner.

 Another easy problem: Fake Coin.